-NOTE: All six novellas are available in a single volume work entitled 'Stories From the Heart - A collection of short stories from the #Best Seller Amanda Prowse'.
+NOTE: The first six novellas are available in a single volume work entitled 'Stories From the Heart - A collection of short stories from the #Best Seller Amanda Prowse'.

 I write contemporary fiction and my books fall in to two categories, firstly, 'gut punchers' like 'What Have I Done?', 'A Mother's Story' and 'The Food of Love,' which are slightly tougher, grittier reads, often based around an issue where an 'ordinary' woman finds herself in an extraordinary situation, as we follow her journey.
 The other type of books are 'marshmallows' which are slightly softer, easier reads or holiday books, like 'Christmas for One' or 'A Little Love'.
 Both types are compelling reads, that are designed to be uplifting and sprinkled with humour, but if you have a strong preference for one type then check out the reviews to see if it is for you.

 My books appeal to anyone who enjoys getting lost in a good story.
 They are character driven and very often my readers say they feel as if they take each step with the characters.
 The subject message is sometimes dark, but my books come with messages of hope and are peppered with humour

 Most of my books are written as groups of stories or collections, not as a series so you can jump in anywhere with the following exceptions...